The Dutchess: Music and lyrics

 "Mary Jane Shoes" is a song inspired in reggae, ska-punk and scat.
 It features Rita Marley, Bob Marley's widow, and I Threes.
 "That was quite an honor for me," Fergie said of the song.
 "I kind of get to play Bob Marley in that song, which is a beautiful thing."
 She went on to describe the song as "a breezy reggae song, and at the end I go into a little bit of punk-rock mosh music because I love to do that if you've ever seen my stage shows." will.i.am commented, "She goes from dub, doing her interpretation of roots, to some ska-punk and ends up with jazz.
 From a production standpoint that was fun, flipping all those different styles."
 The melody of the chorus bears striking resemblance to the chorus of Marley's "No Woman, No Cry."
 The song is followed by the ballad "Losing My Ground", which is about desperation, and the album closes with "Finally", a slightly Broadway-styled, ballad.
 It was named a "dramatic piano and string-laden coda" track.
 It was co-produced by John Legend, who also plays the piano.
 Lyrically, it reflects on lessons learned the hard way and decides that life is good.
-Fergie further explained the track:
+Fergie further explained the track: "'Finally' is the last song on the album.
+It's piano, strings and vocals, played by John Legend.
+He co-wrote that song.
+It's a timeless ballad that you can play 30 years from now, and it'll still be cool because it doesn't lend to any era.
+And it's really stripped down.
+I really had a chance to sing, although I didn't oversing anything.
+My taste is more to bring it out at certain moments."